 - slide 1 of 3

 Sweetest Day is growing more popular throughout the country.
 Acknowledged in the Midwest, it is celebrated on the 3rd Saturday of October.
-Michigan, Illinois, Wisconsin and Ohio residents pass out small presents, cards, flowers, candy and good wishes to anyone they feel is “sweet”, no matter their relationship to them.
-Romantic Sweetest Day ideas fly through stores and the Internet, in hopes that candy sales, gift ideas, cards and flower sales all go up for this romantic holiday.
+Michigan, Illinois, Wisconsin and Ohio residents pass out small presents, cards, flowers, candy and good wishes to anyone they feel is “sweet", no matter their relationship to them.
+Romantic Sweetest Day ideas fly through stores and all over the Internet, in hopes that candy sales, gift ideas, cards and flower sales all go up for this romantic holiday.